percona/legacy-docs/README.md

 ![Percona logo](docs/_images/percona-logo-color.png)

-In this repository, we provide the legacy documentation in a PDF format for the versions that have reached their end-of-life.
+In this repository, we provide the legacy documentation in a PDF format for the versions that are either outdated or have reached their end-of-life.
 Percona does not update legacy documentation.
 You should upgrade to the most recent version for documentation support.

 ## License